Anu-techy/Financial-Analysis-in-Power-BI/README.md

 **Aim**

-To create an interactive Finance Dashboard for further financial Ananlysis with the preprocessed data.
+To create an interactive Finance Dashboard for further financial Analysis with the preprocessed data.

 ----------------------------------------------------------------------------------
 **Steps:**